sgarciac/fuego/README.md

 ```

-At the moment, numeric, string, boolean and timestamp values are supported in filters.
-Examples of queries:

-"age >= 34", "name == 'paul'", "married == true", and "birthday == 1977-06-28T04:00:00Z"

-Timestamps values use RFC3339.

 Let's say we want to find the least recent nobel from the USA, we can write the following query:

 ```sh